-The Cambridge family will stay at Belweder Palace during their time in Warsaw.
-Prince George and Princess Charlotte will be based at the palace while their parents tour Poland.
+The Cambridge family stayed at the Belweder Palace during their time in Warsaw.
+Prince George and Princess Charlotte were based at the palace while their parents undertook engagements across the city.
 Andrzej Duda, the President of Poland, tweeted the following photographs from the palace, which gives us a glimpse into the children’s play areas:

 The New York Times listed Maps by Polish illustrators A & D Mizielinski among the most beautiful children’s albums of 2013.
 Mr Miniscule and the Whale is a piece of classic Polish literature by children’s author Julian Tuwim, who loved word games and tongue twisters.